rosettatype/design-regression/_posts/2021-09-08-line-length-revisited-following-the-research.md

 ### The explanation

 The problem with return sweeps is that they can be inaccurate: undershooting (failing to reach the beginning of the next line) or locating the [wrong line](#sn:wrong-line).
-The recent research from Slattery’s lab (referred to in the introduction) describes undershooting as an ‘under-sweep’.
+The recent research from Slattery’s lab (referred to in the introduction) describes undershooting as an under-sweep.
 When the return sweep does not reach the beginning of the new line (undershoots), it is followed by a small leftward saccade to move back towards the beginning of the line.
 This is described as a corrective saccade.
 Undersweep-fixations are the brief pauses after the inaccurate return sweeps, before the corrective saccades (Parker et al., 2017).
 (See Figure 1.)

 ![Diagram describing types of saccades and fixations](/assets/2021-09-08-line-length-revisited/nomenclature_saccade.svg)

 <figcaption><strong>Figure 1:</strong> The saccades (marked with arrows) we make as we read along a line from left to right are shorter than the saccade at the end of the line.
-The return sweep, the saccade from right to left (marked with a long dashed arrow), may be inaccurate and followed by acorrective saccade (marked with a red arrow).
+The return sweep, the saccade from right to left (marked with a long dashed arrow), may be inaccurate and followed by a corrective saccade (marked with a red arrow).
 The undersweep fixations are marked with a red circle.
 </figcaption>

 ### The assumptions

 We have assumed that the inaccuracy of return sweeps and the need for corrective saccades are undesirable errors and so long line lengths should not be used.
 This is expressed in a more nuanced way within the field of psycholinguistics.
-‘A tacit assumption in the field of eye-movement reading research has been that undersweep-fixations are simply the result of oculomotor error, reflecting little to no influence of ongoing linguistic processing.’
+“A tacit assumption in the field of eye-movement reading research has been that undersweep-fixations are simply the result of oculomotor error, reflecting little to no influence of ongoing linguistic processing.”
 (Slattery & Parker, 2019, p1948).
 Undersweep-fixations are very short, about half the duration of other fixations, i.e. about 130 ms rather than 250 ms (Slattery & Parker, 2019, p1949).
 Slattery’s lab has explored return sweep eye movements in greater depth and updated our knowledge of the reading process.
 Their research challenges the view that inaccurate return sweeps are necessarily problematic.

 ### The evidence

-Paterson and Tinker (1940) found that longer lines result in more regressions than shorter lines and these are ‘chiefly at the beginning of each line’ (p576), i.e. after a return sweep.
+Paterson and Tinker (1940) found that longer lines result in more regressions than shorter lines and these are “chiefly at the beginning of each line” (p576), i.e. after a return sweep.
 This was probably one of the earliest studies to report this finding.
 Later studies confirmed these results and clarified the nature of the regressions, describing them as corrective saccades (Beymer et al., 2005; Heller, 1982; Hofmeister et al., 1999; Parker & Slattery, 2020).
 Because return sweeps are longer than saccades within a line (see Figure 1), they were thought to be more susceptible to saccadic range error (McConkie et al., 1988).
 Longer lines increase the likelihood of undershooting the beginning of the line and requiring correction, a small saccade [to the left](#sn:long-line-undershoot).

 ## Challenging the assumptions

 ### New evidence

 Surprisingly, reducing the oculomotor error associated with return sweeps does not increase reading [speed.](#sn:reading-speed) A study by Slattery and Vasilev (2019) set the first word on a line in bold and found that return sweeps landed closer to the left margin than normal setting and the probability of making a corrective saccade was also [reduced.](#sn:report-details) Despite the more accurate return sweeps, reading was not faster.
-This finding questions the explanation given for longer reading times for texts with longer lines, namely that ‘the smooth functioning of oculomotor habits’ is upset (Paterson & Tinker, 1940, p577).
+This finding questions the explanation given for longer reading times for texts with longer lines, namely that “the smooth functioning of oculomotor habits” is upset (Paterson & Tinker, 1940, p577).
 This explanation may be too simplistic.

 ### Another explanation